Panattack/Machine-Learning-Algorithms-Neural-Network/README.md

 • ID3, optionally with sawing or early extension termination of every tree.

-• Random Forest using ID3 or its variant (eg where will produce trees that will not exceed a maximum depth, which will be given as a hyper-parameter) to produce the trees.
+• Random Forest, using ID3 or its variant (eg where will produce trees that will not exceed a maximum depth, which will be given as a hyper-parameter) to produce the trees.

 Each text should be represented by a vector of properties with values 0 or 1, which will indicate which vocabulary words the text contains.